crondeau/Water-Lily-Child-Theme/README.md

 Water-Lily-Child-Theme
 ======================

-Child Theme of Water Lily theme for WordPress.
+Use this as the starter theme for your very own water lily child theme.